 If the leaves are not scorched in appearance, it is possible their early coloring is the result of some other type of stress, or perhaps the leaf coloration has to do with their being in full sun, in an exposed site.
 You may find this information from University of British Columbia Botanical Gardens interesting: "The formation of red pigments in the autumn provides protection, preventing the too-rapid breakdown of chlorophyll which could occur in exposed (read: excess light) areas.
 As you can clearly see in the leaf in the upper right, the bottom-right corner has the pattern of the leaf above.
 Where the leaf above shaded this leaf, no red pigments were produced.
 Where the leaf was exposed, bright red anthocyanins were formed.
 To take this to a broader perspective, vine maple trees in shaded forests and under low light conditions have little need to produce red pigments, as the breakdown of chlorophyll can occur at a modest pace.
 However, vine maples in exposed sites turn flame orange and red, so that the pigments produced will slow the rate of chlorophyll breakdown."

-This article from Minnesota Department of Natural Resources discusses premature fall color in maples.
+An article (no longer available online) from Minnesota Department of Natural Resources discusses premature fall color in maples.
 Excerpt:

 Maples in communities that are planted 'just-a-little' too deep often show premature fall color.
 Again this is more pronounced in years with wet summers.
 The likely mode-of-action is decreased soil oxygen content.
 Planting too deep 'smothers' roots reducing oxygen in the root zone.
 So does over watering whether natural or artificial.
 The bottom line is stress-induced premature fall color.
 Remember that stress is (1) caused by many factors, (2) cumulative, and (3) potentially fatal if left untreated.